FredLackey/cicd.sh/PROJECTS.md

 ##### Source (`source`)

-Name or prefix of the branch to monitor in your application's source repo.
-Since this is being defined _under_ the environment object, we are essentially tying a specific branch or branch prefix to an environment.  **The _source_ branch is the only branch that may contain a pattern or prefix!**
+Concrete name or name prefix of the branch to monitor in your application's source repo.
+Since this is being defined _under_ the environment object, we are essentially tying a specific branch or branch prefix to an environment.

 > GitFlow Workflow ([more info](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow))
 > One of the most common workflows used to determine the branch-environment pattern is that described with [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).